friendsofhyperf/components/src/validated-dto/README.md

 This works with arrays and JSON strings.
 This will validate the data and also cast the data for the given DTO.

-This will throw a `Illuminate\Validation\ValidationException` exception if the data is not valid for the DTO.
+This will throw a `Hyperf\Validation\ValidationException` exception if the data is not valid for the DTO.

 This will throw a `FriendsOfHyperf\ValidatedDTO\Exception\CastException` exception if the property is not a valid array or valid JSON string.